Latent Optimal Paths by Gumbel Propagation for Variational Bayesian Dynamic Programming: Interpretation with the comparison of VAENAR-TTS

 \section{Interpretation with the comparison of VAENAR-TTS}

 Both BDPVAE-TTS and VAENAR-TTS predict phone-duration alignment on the utterance level.
-VAENAR-TTS learns the Gaussian latent distribution of learned features of spectrograms and conditions and obtains soft monotonic phoneme-utterance alignment by attention with a causality mask in VAE's transformer decoder.
-Different from VAENAR-TTS, BDPVAE-TTS was adapted from a non-end-to-end phoneme-level TTS model (FastSpeech2~\citep{ren2020fastspeech}) with a distribution of stochastic optimal paths $\mathcal{D}(\mathcal{R},\cdot,\alpha)$ into a BDP-VAE framework.
-Thus, during its inference time, BDPVAE-TTS reconstructs the spectrogram according to phoneme duration aligned phoneme tokens only.
+VAENAR-TTS learns the Gaussian latent distribution of learned features of spectrograms and conditions and obtains soft monotonic phoneme-utterance alignment by self-attention with a causality mask in the transformer decoder.
+Different from VAENAR-TTS, BDPVAE-TTS was adapted from a non-end-to-end phoneme-level TTS model (FastSpeech2~\citep{ren2020fastspeech}) with a Gibbs distribution of stochastic optimal paths $\mathcal{D}(\mathcal{R},\cdot,\alpha)$ defined in \cref{def:gibbs} under monotonic alignment DAG defined in \cref{sec:MA} into a BDP-VAE framework.
+In the inference phase, BDPVAE-TTS reconstructs the spectrogram according to duration-extended phoneme sequences only.
 Since our baseline method (i.e., FastSpeech2) did not outperform the VAENAR-TTS, thus, BDPVAE-TTS also gets a lower performance than VAENAR-TTS.

-However, soft alignment in VAENAR-TTS may make the model cannot accurately capture the exact relationship of how phoneme tokens perform in a spectrogram.
-According to the natural inherent relationship of speech and phonemes, the BDPVAE-TTS obtains sparse monotonical optimal paths in the latent space which are more precise in explaining the relationship between utterance and phoneme tokens. \cref{fig.f0_1} to \cref{fig.f0_3} give additional demonstrations that the synthesized audios from BDPVAE-TTS have closer F0 to the ground truth than VAENAR-TTS.
+However, soft monotonic alignment in VAENAR-TTS may make the model cannot accurately capture the exact relationship of how phoneme tokens perform in a spectrogram.
+According to the natural inherent relationship of speech and phonemes, the BDPVAE-TTS obtains sparse monotonic optimal paths in the latent space which are more precise in explaining the relationship between utterance and phoneme tokens. \cref{fig.f0_1} to \cref{fig.f0_3} give additional demonstrations that the synthesized audios from BDPVAE-TTS have closer F0 to the ground truth than VAENAR-TTS.